ABSTRACT

 PERSEVERANCE

 Mr. Deng has a high level of perseverance as he has a large family, and his wife is also disabled.
-Making and selling smoked beef in a competitive market requires him to provide catering service based on demand.
+Making and selling smoked beef in a competitive market requires him to provide catering services based on demand.
 He also makes frozen smoked beef during his free time.
 Even with only two fingers on his left hand, Mr. Deng was able to drive to make deliveries during the lockdown and build a bigger smoke house in the backyard of his house.
 He uses YouTube extensively for marketing.
 Based on his perseverance his products are now marketed all over Malaysia.

 POSITIVE MINDSET